Klopp: Liverpool's Premier League lead is irrelevant

-Jurgen Klopp insisted Liverpool's 13-point lead atop the Premier League was "not relevant" after their thrashing of Leicester City.

-The league leaders produced a fine display at King Power Stadium on Boxing Day, recording a 4-0 win over second-placed Leicester.
+The league leader produced a fine display at King Power Stadium on Boxing Day, recording a 4-0 win over second-placed Leicester.

 Roberto Firmino scored a brace, James Milner netted a penalty and Trent Alexander-Arnold struck late as Liverpool moved 13 points clear while holding a game in hand.